 Yet the more things change, the more they are destined to repeat the past.
 So it goes in Shelby Hearon’s wickedly observant novel, whose convolutions, through three months from Wind Day to Earth Day, trace the amazing course of true love à la 1990s.

-Shelby Hearon was born in Marion, Kentucky, lived for many years in Texas and New York, and now makes her home in Burlington, Vermont.
-She is the author of sixteen novels, including Footprints, Life Estates, and Owning Jolene, which won… More about Shelby Hearon
+Shelby Hearon was born in Marion, Kentucky, lived for many years in Texas and New York, and made her home in Burlington, Vermont.
+She was the author of more than 15 novels, including Footprints, Life Estates, and Owning Jolene, which won an American… More about Shelby Hearon

 Published by Knopf Nov 09, 2011| 243 Pages| ISBN 9780307800398